disertus/go_speedtest/README.md

 # go_speedtest

+This set of tools includes two main components:
+-  **go_speedtest_server** - server responsible for the scheduling of all speedtests (under construction)
+- **go_speedtest_client** - client responsible for perfoming the speedtests and sending the results to a Postgres db

+**go_speedtest_client** is a tiny client binary which:
+- performs scheduled speedtests relying on Ookla's speedtest CLI tool
-go_speedtest is a tiny binary that ingests the json output of the speedtest CLI tool into a struct.
+- ingests speedtest's json output into a Postgres db

-Its full list of features should include:
-- fetch a personal schedule of speedtests from a server via a GET request with one's mac-address passed as parameter
+- fetches a personal schedule of speedtests from a server every once in a while
-- insert the results of performed speedtests into a Postgres database